Doctor accused of overprescribing opioids in return for kickback money from drug company

 More than two years later, the doctor is accused of being a part of an elaborate scheme to overprescribe an opioid called Subsys to 13 of his patients.

-According to court paperwork, two of his patients, a 35-year-old man, and a 32-year-old woman overdosed and died from the drugs he prescribed.
+According to court paperwork, two of his patients, a 35-year-old man and a 32-year-old woman, overdosed and died from the drugs he prescribed.

 Martin Henehan works at Lakeside NEPA, which is an outpatient drug and alcohol treatment center.